eurocontrol-asu/open_alaqs/documents/user_guide.md

 ### [Stationary Sources](#stationary-sources)
 [(Back to top)](#table-of-contents)

+For non-aircraft emissions four additional emission sources can be considered: point sources, roadways and parking lots, area sources, buildings.
+For each feature, the user must input the required attributes.

 #### [Parking Lots](#parking-lots)

 Emissions from parking areas for vehicles are estimated based on the [COPERT](#copert) methodology.